10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 Principal Market and Fair Value Determination

-First, the Trust reviews a list of Digital Asset Markets that follow anti-money laundering (“AML”) and know-your-customer (“KYC”) procedures, and non-Digital Asset Exchange Markets that the Trust reasonably believes are operating in
+First, the Trust reviews a list of Digital Asset Markets that maintain practices and policies designed to comply with anti-money laundering (“AML”) and know-your-customer (“KYC”) regulations, and non-Digital Asset Trading Platform Markets that the Trust reasonably believes are operating in compliance with applicable law, including federal and state licensing requirements, based upon information and assurances provided to it by each market.

 16